ishitsuka-hikaru/neural-wrappers/README.md

 - test/
     - Unit tests for all the implemented modules (WIP)
     - To run tests, go in the tests directory and type 'pytest' in the console.
-Requires the pytest module to be installed, which can be done using `pip install pytest`.
+Requires the pytest module to be installed, which can be done using `pip install pytest`
 - README.md - this file